querkmachine/beeps.website/src/blog/2023-05-16-let-me-tell-you-a-secret.md

 title: Let me tell you a secret
 date: 2023-05-16
 tags: [mental health]
+metadata:
+  description: How I (finally) came to terms with being neurodivergent.
 ---

 As of writing, the blurb on this website's homepage says this: